openharmony/docs/en/application-dev/quick-start/arkts-declarative-ui-description.md

     })
   ```

-- Example of using a component's member function to configure the event of the component:
+- Example of using a component's member function to configure the event of the component, where **this** binding is not needed:

   ```ts
   myClickHandler(): void {